Gut Health Foods - 15 Foods For Good Gut Health

 One of nature’s handiest and healthiest snacks, bananas are full of the kind of fibre that good bacteria enjoy.
 They also contain healthy minerals.

-Live, runny, smelly French cheese will give your gut bacteria a boost – but eat it in moderation.
+Live, runny, smelly French cheese* will give your gut bacteria a boost – but eat it in moderation.
 Add it to salads or spread it on your sourdough.
+Whilst we cannot be ensured that all of the bacteria survive digestion to be beneficial it is believed that other properties help preserve some bacteria during digestion.

 Garlic, with its antibacterial and antifungal properties, can help keep “bad” gut bacteria under control and help balance yeast in the gut.
 Use it as a flavouring for savoury dishes.
+The properties within garlic act as a fuel source to allow the bacteria to do their job better which overall improves gut function and can help heal your gut.

 Fresh ginger can help in the production of stomach acid and it stimulates the digestive system to keep food moving through the gut.
 Add fresh grated ginger to soups, stews, smoothies or stir-fries.
 Pour boiling water on grated ginger to make refreshing ginger tea.